gungunsingh8391-star/linux-progress/Cheatsheet.md

 use_case: used to view processes.
 TTY displayed in output identifies the terminal session that started a process. ps u is a user-oriented view and gives much more info than other options.
 ## ps x and ps aux command
 In ps x, it displays all processes regardless of any terminal. ? indicates no controlling terminal.
 While in ps aux, VSZ (Virtual Memory Size) = total virtual memory reserved by the process, RSS = actual RAM used by process.

+## top command
+use_case: To view the more dynamic view of machine's activity.